plgd-dev/hub/docs/guide/architecture/5-cloud2coud-connector.md

-# 4. COAP gateway
+# Cloud2Cloud connector

 ## Description

-Connects the cloud to a OCF Cloud, populate devices from the OCF cloud or update devices of the CLOUD cloud.
+Connects the cloud to a OCF Cloud, populate devices from the OCF cloud, update devices of the OCF cloud, maintenance of linked clouds and linked accounts.

 ## API